-In this system the platforms are only obliged to act if authorities, consumers or other stakeholders notify them.
-At the same time European retailers, whether they are online or offline, are responsible to ensure that the products comply before they are put for sale in order to avoid consumer harm.
+According to the safety pledge the platforms are only obliged to act if authorities, consumers or other stakeholders notify them.
+At the same time European manufactures, importers, distributors and retailers, whether they are online or offline, are responsible to ensure that the products comply before they are put for sale in order to avoid consumer harm.

-We think that it is unacceptable that European consumers are exposed to products containing dangerous chemicals, as well as other safety and consumer protection issues, without anybody being liable.
-Enabling a vibrant platform economy should not take precedence over consumer safety and fair competition.
+We think that it is unacceptable that European consumers are exposed to dangerous products, as well as other breaches of safety and consumer protection issues, without any economic operator being liable in practice.
+Enabling a vibrant platform economy should not take precedence over product safety, consumer protection and fair competition.